Rolling protest of F-35s coming to Madison 'amplifies voices' around State Capitol

 “This is a long-range game and we’re going to continue to protest the F-35s being here,” she said.
 “We’re still fighting and keeping our goals the same.
 Just because the Air Force has made its decision doesn’t mean we’re going to stop protesting and organizing and resisting.”

-The protestor's voices were certainly heard around the Capitol Square on Saturday, as the beeping and honking proved too much for some pedestrians caught in the crossfire.
+The protesters’ voices were certainly heard around Capitol Square, as the beeping and honking proved too much for some pedestrians caught in the crossfire.
 Several people were seen grimacing with hands over their ears.

 “It was impressive,” he said.